jediaell/reactjs-project/README.md

 - Lottie
 - React Toastify
 - Solidarity
-- Commitzen e Commitlint
+- Commitzen and Commitlint
 - Reactotron

-## Instalar dependências
+## Install dependencies
-Para instalar basta rodar na root do projeto:
+Run on root project:

 `yarn` ou `npm install`

 ## Edit: Bug em lib [Validations](https://www.npmjs.com/package/@platformbuilders/validations)

-A Lib `@platformbuilders/validations` tem um bug gerado durante a instalaçao.
-Para resolver e compilar o projeto, basta seguir os passos abaixo:
+In a Lib `@platformbuilders/validations` There is a bug generated during the installation.
+To solve and compile the project, just follow the steps below:

-1 - Vá no diretório `./node_modules/@platformbuilders/validations/dist/index.es.js` , busque as linhas 1 e 3 do arquivo e substitua os import @fnando/cpf e @fnando/cnpj por @platformbuilders/validations.
+1 - Go to directory `./node_modules/@platformbuilders/validations/dist/index.es.js` , fetch lines 1 and 3 of the file and replace the import  @fnando/cpf and @fnando/cnpj to @platformbuilders/validations.

 ## Start

-Para iniciar:
+To start the project:

-`yarn start` ou `npm run start`
+`yarn start` or `npm run start`

-## Arquitetura
+##Architecture

 ## Dependências Core

-São as principais dependências do projeto, que precisam ser compreendidas pelo menos mínimamente para entender como esta arquitetura funciona.
+These are the main dependencies of the project, which need to be understood at least minimally to understand how this architecture works.

 - [React](https://reactjs.org/)
 - [Mobx](https://mobx.js.org/)